chasevara/soundsight/README.md

 ![](https://github.com/chasevara/soundsight/blob/main/documentation/schematics/schematic_soundsight.jpg)

 ## Software Decription
-The system is architected as a FreeRTOS scheduler within the Arduino environment, organized into four Tasks:
+The system is architected as a FreeRTOS scheduler within the Arduino environment, organized into four tasks:

 **1. Setup:** Configures the board for I/O and enables MCU peripheral timers